Hermit-commits-code/Pillowtalk-Pages/docs/ANALYTICS.md

 Key points

 - Analytics calls are centralized in `lib/services/analytics_service.dart`.
-- CI and other ephemeral runners should disable analytics by passing a compile-time flag: `DISABLE_ANALYTICS=true`.
+- Automated builds and test runners should disable analytics by passing a compile-time flag: `DISABLE_ANALYTICS=true`.
-- The GitHub Actions workflow sets this flag when running tests so events are not emitted from CI.

 How to disable analytics (recommended for CI/tests)